einbahnstrasse/MTEC1003-slides/_slides/python.for.loop.tutorial.v01.md

 <span class="fragment">I mean this one is _painfully stupid._</span>

-<span class="fragment">It just prints out the numbers!</span>
+<span class="fragment">It just prints out the numbers 0 through 4!</span>

 <span class="fragment">I mean come on, who needs this?? <i class='fas fa-arrow-alt-circle-down' style='font-size:48px;color:red'></i></span>

 ~~

 But, before we move on to making more _useful_ loops,
-what will the output of this loop look like?
+what will our output look like?

 Will it look like this?